typedb/typedb-docs/08-examples/04-phone-calls-migration-python.md

 ## The Template Functions

 Templates are simple functions that accept a dictionary, representing a single data item.
 The values within this dictionary fill in the blanks of the query template.
-The result is a Graql insert query.
+The result is a TypeQL insert query.
 We need 4 of them.
 Let’s go through them one by one.

 ### companyTemplate